 Vanderbilt University is committed to the principle of nondiscrimination on the basis of being or being perceived as homosexual, heterosexual, or bisexual.
 In affirming its commitment to this principle, the University does not limit freedom of religious association, does not require adherence to this principle by government agencies or external organizations that associate with, but are not controlled by, the University, and does not extend benefits beyond those provided under other policies of the University.
-(See "Same-Sex Domestic Partner Policy" on page 55.)
+(See "Same-Sex Domestic Partner Policy in Chapter 5.")

-Inquiries or complaints should be directed to: Opportunity Development Officer, Baker Building VU Station B #351809 Nashville, Tennessee 37235 Telephone (615) 322-4705 (V/TDD) fax (615) 421-6871.
+Inquiries or complaints should be directed to: Opportunity Development Officer, Baker Building VU #351809 2301 Vanderbilt Place Nashville, Tennessee 37235 Telephone (615) 322-4705 (V/TDD) fax (615) 421-6871.